 Diamonds retain a mystical appeal.
 The hardest substance in the world, natural diamonds were formed deep in the Earth’s mantle billions of years ago.
 Diamonds are one of the world’s most portable forms of wealth, and maybe the most popular precious stone.

-77 Diamonds now sells both naturally-mined and lab-grown diamonds produced in the US, China, Europe and India.
+The 77 Diamonds company now sells both naturally-mined and lab-grown diamonds produced in the US, China, Europe and India.
 Originally produced for the vast industrial diamond market, and first made in sufficient sizes for jewellery about a decade ago, lab-grown stones are now roughly one-third the price of the mined variety, with prices falling as production techniques are perfected.

 “The time it takes to grow a diamond in a lab has come down, it depends on the size of the stone, but it’s weeks, no more than that,” Kormind says.
 “Lab-grown diamonds are declining in value year on year.
 In a few years time I see it moving out of the luxury category into more of a premium category.”